Martiusweb/asynctest/doc/tutorial.introduction.rst

 Introduction
 ============

-Asynctest is a library which extends the standard pacakge :mod:`unittest` to support asyncio features.
+Asynctest is a library which extends the standard package :mod:`unittest` to support asyncio features.

 This tutorial aims at gathering examples showing how to use :mod:`asynctest`.